ComPWA/PWA-pages/docs/software/git/github.md

 - Synchronize with the changes from the main repository/upstream:

   - Fetch new changes: <br> `git fetch upstream`
-  - Re-apply your current branch commits to the head of the `upstream` master
+  - Re-apply your current branch commits to the head of the `upstream` main
-    branch: <br> `git rebase -i upstream/master`
+    branch: <br> `git rebase -i upstream/main`
   - At this point, conflicts between your changes and those from the main `upstream` repository may occur.
 If no conflicts appeared, then you are finished and you can continue coding or push your work onto you fork.